rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 #=> this && echo && echo is completely; echo broken
 ```

-Which is definitely not what we want.
+which is definitely not what we want.
 In order to execute the line as if it
 were typed in the shell, we need to resort to [eval](http://ss64.com/bash/eval.html):

 ```sh